redis/redis/TRIGGERS.md

 We do not want to reach a nested call of triggers and a potential endless loops.
 According to this design a trigger execution as a result of some keyspace event is a terminal state. we could keep some recursion depth counter that will stop triggering once it reaches some depth, but that would cause some unexpected behavior for the library developers, and difficulty debugging cases where triggers where not executed.
-Another espect is if modules based keyspace events calbacks should be triggered from trigger actions and vice versa.
+Another important aspect to consider is if modules based keyspace events calbacks should be triggered from trigger actions and vice versa.
 In the scope of this document I will assume that the trigger based actions **WILL NOT** cause matching module calbacks to be called and that module actions performed during it's callback operation **WILL NOT** cause triggering triggers, but each will be executed only in 1 level of nesting.

 So for example lets say I have a module callback **cb** set on some keyspace event **e1** and a trigger action **t** registered on some event **e2**.